Program overview

 Graduates of the Bachelor of Arts (Honours) in Gender Studies can pursue a variety of career paths in Canada, including:

-• Policy Analyst: Work with government or non-profit organizations to analyze and develop policies related to gender equality and social justice.
+• Policy Analyst: Research and analyze policies related to gender and social issues, providing recommendations for improvement.

-• Educator: Teach gender studies or related subjects at the secondary or post-secondary level, fostering critical discussions among students.
+• Educator: Teach courses on gender studies or related subjects at various educational institutions.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.